Nordicdesign/nebula-help/src/content/docs/guides/getting-started.md

 ## What can I do?

 - Fly assignments for companies from many airports all over the world
-- Buy or lease your own plane (future)
+- Lease your own plane (buy outright coming soon)
 - Pick up assignments from _any_ airport in MSFS with your own plane

 ### Other functionality in the roadmap